kindelia/Kindelia/WHITEPAPER.md

 ============================================

 Kindelia is a peer-to-peer functional computer capable of hosting applications that stay up forever.
+It has no native coin, which means it isn't a cryptocurrency, but a cryptocomputer.
 It uses the [HVM](https://github.com/kindelia/hvm), a blazingly fast functional virtual machine, to run formally verified apps natively, making it as secure as mathematically possible.
-It also replaces expensive Merkle tree insertions by reversible heaps snapshots, greatly reducing the cost of SSTORE/SLOAD opcodes, making highly dynamic apps economically viable.
-In short, Kindelia can be seen as a massive simplification of Ethereum, with no native currency, greatly increased security, and greatly reduced layer 1 transaction costs.
+It also replaces expensive Merkle tree insertions by reversible heaps snapshots, greatly reducing the cost of SSTORE/SLOAD, making highly dynamic apps economically viable.
+It, unlike similar projects, addresses political and economical centralization.
+Finally, is very minimal: its full node requires orders of magnitude less lines of code than alternatives.

 Introduction
 ------------